The case for Evli Emerging Frontier: We go where others don't

 Ideal environment for successful investment decisions.
 The boutique arrangement of Terra Nova as Evli’s subsidiary located in Dubai allows us to not only reach most of our markets in less than eight hours, but also be a small team with a flat, entrepreneurial culture free from the distractions of bureaucracy and politics.
 Warren Buffett believes truly exceptional investment performance can only be achieved when executed by one or two decision-makers – as groups grow their decisions get more homogenized and, just as the law of large numbers predicts, performance becomes closer to average.

 Focus on returns rather than asset gathering.
 Some investors balk at performance fees.
-But performance fees aren't at the expense of anyone – they are only earned if a fund ‘grows the pie’.
+But as Alex Edmans points out in his book Grow the Pie performance fees aren't at the expense of anyone – they are only earned if a fund ‘grows the pie’.
 Indeed, of the 24 frontier emerging peers with a seven-year track record, five of the 12 top-performing funds charge a performance fee while only one of the bottom-performing 12 does.
 Charging only a management fee can incentivize managers to grow AUM as much as possible even though larger fund sizes narrow the investment opportunity set and thus limit performance potential.
 Our performance fee incentivizes us to prioritize returns, even though it means limiting the fund size.

 Alignment of interests.
 The managing partner has invested 100% of his and his wife's eligible assets into the Evli Emerging Frontier fund, and has committed to invest in the fund all dividends he receives from his ownership in Terra Nova Capital.
 Thus, he is ‘eating his own cooking’ and is personally incentivized to prioritize investment performance.
 Research shows that for every additional 1% that a manager owns of his or her fund, risk-adjusted performance rises by 3%.